donburrito/beagleboneblack-xenomai/README.md

 BeagleBone Black-Xenomai
 ========================

-For a full set of instructions on how to use this material, please see <a href="http://yapatel.org/xenomai_bb.html">Xenomai on BB Guide.</a>!
+For a full set of instructions on how to use this material, please see <a href="http://yapatel.org/xenomai_bbb.html">Xenomai on BBB Guide.</a>!